GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deployment/createviai.md

 Once you have allocated the required IP addresses, run the scripts below to generate the Kubernetes set up assets.

-_Note:_ you should use the same shell session in your _setup machine_ that you used to create the Cloud assets in the previous step and the VIAI application assets above.
+_Note:_ you should use the same shell session in your _setup workstation_ that you used to create the Cloud assets in the previous step and the VIAI application assets above.
 If for any reason you have closed the terminal, make sure that you export again the env variables from the [previous step]({% link deployment/provisiongcp.md %}) and from above before continuing.

 Review and modify the environment variables for your particular deployment: